thailore/RandomCodes/README.md

 # RandomCodes
-Random Codes and Scripts I have written either for fun or for class projects
+Exercises for fun or to learn and practice new programming languages